ondrejmrkus/ondrejmrkus.github.io/content/blog/fsf.md

 **The Full-Stack Freelancer uses technology to maximize her potential.** She automates things to make herself more productive and scale her impact.
 Her ability to leverage technology gives her unprecedented power.

-<b>Example: Social media</b></p>
+Example: Social media
-<p>I just started on Twitter a few months ago and my account was tiny (~100 followers), but I recently wrote a series of tweets that got some traction.
+- I just started on Twitter a few months ago and my account was tiny (~100 followers), but I recently wrote a series of tweets that got some traction.
 In 3 days, 20.000 people saw it, 400 visited my profile, and 80 followed me.
-Just because I wrote and shared something useful.</p>
+Just because I wrote and shared something useful.
-<p>The next week it happened again.
-What is going to happen if I can do this every week?</p>
+- The next week it happened again.
+What is going to happen if I can do this every week?

 > **Use technology to 1000x your productivity and impact.**